Tring: Flour mill

-Heygates Mill is a flour mill.
-Originally it was a windmill, and the company was run by William Mead.
-The windmill was demolished in 1910 to make way for a wheat storage silo.
-In those days, Mead lived on-site, in a house next to the yard, and owned half the area taken by the mill of today.
+Heygates Mill is a flour mill; it was originally a windmill and the company was run by William Mead.
+It was demolished in 1910 to make way for a wheat storage silo.
+In those days, Mead lived on-site in a house next to the yard, and owned half the area taken by the mill of today.
 The remaining space was occupied by boat-builders, Bushell Brothers, who built narrowboats for the canal.
 The Heygate family took over Mead's business in 1945, and today mills 100,000 tons of wheat a year, resulting in 76,000 tons of flour.
 This is mainly bakers' flour, but there is also a commitment to wholemeal digestive for biscuits, bulk outlets and a large output of 1.5 kg bags from the pre-packed flour plant.

 In the days of the Tring windmill, only two men operated the system, milling ten stone per hour.
 Now, computerised, more than twelve tons per hour are produced.
 Heygate's Tring mill has 80 employees and sixteen trucks delivering throughout the south of England.